 Description

-Number 37 Bridge Street comprises part of a medieval undercroft, now a shop, which was incorporated into a Neo-Jacobean style brick building designed by Edward Hodkinson and erected in 1864 for the landowner, the second Marquis of Westminster.
+Number 37 Bridge Street is a shop that includes part of a medieval undercroft.
+This undercroft has been integrated into a Neo-Jacobean style brick building designed by Edward Hodkinson and built in 1864 for the second Marquis of Westminster.
 The Row level and the upper storeys have a separate entry on the National Heritage List for England.
-In 2022, the undercroft was occupied by a shoe shop.
+As of 2022, the undercroft is occupied by a shoe shop.

-The shop, accessed at street level, comprises a short undercroft of medieval origin but which has been re-fronted and lined internally in the late C20.
+The shop, which is accessed at street level, features a short undercroft of medieval origin that has been re-fronted and lined internally in the late 20th century.
+The rear portion of the undercroft, dating from the late 13th to early 14th century, is now part of number 39 Bridge Street.
+The Row and upper storeys are in separate ownership.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.